River Darent: Boats in the Creek

 In April 2015 a narrowboat arrived in Dartford Creek, with a crew of four canal skippers, to establish the feasibility of canal-boats visiting and by extension boats from the Medway, the non-tidal Thames and various sailing clubs along the Thames estuary.
 This was the first time in over forty years that a registered ship lay over in Dartford Creek.

 Pentargon (SSR160910) returned in June 2015, familiarising more canalboat skippers, and stayed until October.
 Weeks of tide-waiting established a 'sailor's knowledge base' for future visits.
 During the period, the boat rested on a berm near the lock, accessible only at spring tides.
 Upon its departure, the feasibility of both creeks for access and dallying by a range of craft had been established.

 Pentargon was the first boat to undertake an overnight stay in the creek with crew on board since the late 1970s.
 To facilitate her tying up on first arrival volunteers dug away forty years of neglect and inertia to provide a clean quayside and temporary mooring in the lock.
 This work was extended in 2016 by a volunteer lengthsman Hugh Nesbitt. who is an amateur archaeologist.
 In February 2016, Network Rail engineers removed trees at the top of Crayford Creek, re-establishing access to the "End of Navigation".
 Crayford Creek is considered capable of development for masted craft unable to proceed to Dartford because of the Bob Dunn Bridge.

 Dartford library and museum provides a wealth of evidence that both creeks have been used for trade since pre-Roman times.
-Trade reached a modern zenith during the Industrial revolution and beyond.
-In 1835, almost 60,000 LT was carried in or out, servicing and supporting considerable industrial activity.
+Trade reached a modern zenith during the Industrial Revolution and beyond.
+In 1835, almost 60,000 LT were carried in or out, servicing and supporting considerable industrial activity.
 Navigational factors meant that single cargoes were limited to 50 LT even on spring tides.
 A ship canal was proposed in the early 1800s but failed to achieve momentum.
 In 1839 a new proposal achieved an Act of Parliament allowing development to proceed and tolls were levied from completion in 1844.
 The work included straightening, dredging and shortening the navigation.